Terrorists kill Hindu teacher in J&K's Kulgam; Kashmiri Pandits threaten mass migration from valley | Law-Order

 The woman's killing evoked widespread condemnation in the Valley.

+''A female teacher, who was living there (in Kashmir) was martyred.
+This shows how much is peace prevailing in the state.
+This shows how much safe we are,'' Farooq Abdullah said.

+His son and NC vice president Omar Abdullah expressed grief and said the government needs to do much more to protect people.

 ''Very sad.
 This is yet another targeted killing in a long list of recent attacks directed at unarmed civilians.
 Words of condemnation & condolence ring hollow as do the assurances of the government that they will not rest till situation normalises.
-May the deceased rest in peace,'' National Conference vice-president Omar Abdullah tweeted.
+May the deceased rest in peace,'' he tweeted.

 ''Rajni was from Samba District of Jammu province.
 A government teacher working in Kulgam area of South Kashmir, she lost her life in a despicable targeted attack.
 My heart goes out to her husband Raj Kumar & the rest of her family.
 Another home irreparably damaged by violence,'' he added.